 international trade has grown 395%.

-organizations: the Association of Southeast Asian Nations Secretariat, the Pacific Economic Cooperation Council (PEEC) and the
+organizations: the Association of Southeast Asian Nations Secretariat, the Pacific Economic Cooperation Council and the Pacific Islands Forum Secretariat.

-economies and considerably increasing International trade).
+economies and considerably increasing international trade.

-Key to reaching the vision of Asia-Pacific Economic Cooperation (APEC ©) are the Bogor Goals
+Key to reaching the vision of the Asia-Pacific Economic Cooperation are the Bogor Goals of free and open

-industrialized economies and 2020 for developing economies.
+economies.
 These objectives

 - International Business facilitation

 As a consequence, intra-APEC trade of product (exports and imports)

-has grown from USD1.7 trillion in 1989 to USD8.44 trillion in 2007 - an average
+has grown from USD 1.7 trillion in 1989 to USD 8.44 trillion - an average

-increase of 8.5% per year; and International trade of product within the region
+increase of 8.5% per year; and international trade of product within the region

-accounted for 67% of total
+accounted for 67% of the total

-external trade of APEC of products in 2007.
+external trade of the APEC products.